Other Blueprints

 • Global vars file vars/main-sdran.yml gives the overall blueprint specification.

-• Inventory file hosts.ini is identical to that used in the Quick Start deployment, with both SD-RAN and Sd-Core co-located on a single server.
+• Inventory file hosts.ini is identical to that used in the Quick Start deployment, with both SD-RAN and SD-Core co-located on a single server.

 • A new submodule deps/sdran (corresponding to repo aether-sdran) defines the Ansible Roles and Playbooks required to deploy SD-RAN.